How to Improve the B2B Lead Qualification Process in Niche Markets

-- A real person with the correct contact info so your sales team can easily get in touch?
+- A real person with the correct contact info so your sales team can quickly get in touch?
 To enrich lead data, check out services like ClearBit, Datanyze, and LeadGenius to help round out customer records and fill in missing data fields.

 - Experiencing a problem or challenge your company can solve?
-In smaller B2B markets, you can use problem-solution oriented content marketing campaigns to build visibility and credibility.
+In smaller B2B markets, you can use problem-solution-oriented content marketing campaigns to build visibility and credibility.

 If you can confidently check all these boxes, your leads are qualified.
-If you can’t, though, your lead qualification tools and techniques are not effectively optimized.
+If you can’t, your lead qualification tools and techniques are not effectively optimized.